Variable Selection Using Nearest Neighbor Gaussian Processes: Methodology

-This conditional density is similar to \ref{refDensity} except that all the neighbor sets are subsets of $S$.
-This ensures a proper conditional density.
-Indeed Equation \ref{refDensity} and Equation \ref{refDensity3} are sufficient to describe the joint (nearest neighbor) density of any finite set $V=\{\mathbf{v}_1,...,\mathbf{v}_n\}\subseteq X$
+This conditional density is similar to \eqref{refDensity} except that all the neighbor sets are subsets of $S$.
+Indeed, \eqref{refDensity} and \eqref{refDensity3} are sufficient to describe the joint nearest neighbor density of any finite set $V=\{\mathbf{v}_1,\ldots,\mathbf{v}_n\}\subseteq X$